italoosorio/SilkBuilder-Doc/js_object/Input.js.md

 ### setScope()
 Sets the Input's operational scope.
 The values are:
-0 : Force send
+0: Force send
-1 : if changed go to DB (default)
+1: If changed, go to DB (default)
-2 : if changed go to DataProvider only
+2: If changed, go to DataProvider only
-3 : Stay in form
+3: Stay in form

 **Kind**: instance method of [<code>Input</code>](#Input)
 <a name="Input+setStringList"></a>

 ### setStringList(newList)
-sets the Input's dataSource using a JSON structure.The JSON's items shoudl have the value and label properties.
+Sets the Input's dataSource using a JSON structure.
+The JSON's items should have at least the 'value' and 'label' properties.

 **Kind**: instance method of [<code>Input</code>](#Input)